derekwolpert/Visicality/README.md

 ### Day 3

-* Explore `D3 API` resources to narrow down type of data visualization that would work best for project
+* Explore `D3 Library` resources to narrow down type of data visualization that would work best for project
 * Spend no more than 30 mins picking out an initial color palette and audio file to use for testing purposes
-* Build out `Web Audio API` and `D3 API` integration
+* Build out `Web Audio API` and `D3 Library` integration

 ### Day 4
-* Expand `D3 API` data representations selection
+* Expand `D3 Library` data representations selection
 * Expand color palettes selection
 * Work on custom user inputted audio (SoundCloud, direct upload, microphone)